unleashit/Universal-React-Redux-Node-Postgres-Portfolio/readme.md

 A few misc settings that aren't important for running the app can also be found in `/config/APPconfig.js`.

-### Running
+### Building and Running

 After you clone the project and configure the secrets, add a new docker network called jg: `docker network create jg`.
 Alternatively, you can modify docker-compose.yml to change it to a standard network which will get created automatically.
 It's external because of my particular needs.

 Next run `npm run build:docker` to build the images and install dependencies.
-Once that's done, if you want to add sample content you can seed the database with `npm run seed`.
-Because user submitted content (images in this case) are gitignored, next copy or move the images from /app/images/sample_portfolio into /public/images/portfolio so they can display.
+Finally, run it with either `npm run dev` or `npm run prod`.

-After building the images and seeding, run it with `npm run dev` or `npm run prod`.
+If you want to add sample content, while the containers are running you can seed the database with `npm run seed`.
+Because user submitted content (images in this case) are gitignored, you must manually copy/move the images from /app/images/sample_portfolio into /public/images/portfolio so they can display.

 ### Npm commands